-If 3D printing mugs, plates or cutlery for the kitchen, they must be safe for contact with food.
-Important facts about food safe 3D printing.
+If 3D printing mugs or plates for the kitchen, they must be safe for contact with food.
+Here are 12 vital facts about food safe 3D printing.

 It’s enormous fun to 3D print things that are cool and useful.
 That feeling never gets old.